6 Tips to Help Show Your Team They Are Appreciated

 We all like to feel appreciated.
 We want those in our lives to be thankful for our efforts.
 When someone takes us for granted, we resent it.
-It creates feelings frustration, and may even lead to us not doing whatever it is that’s being taken for granted.
+It creates feelings of frustration and may even lead to us not doing whatever it is that’s being taken for granted.

-This applies not just in our personal lives, but in our professional ones, as well.
+This applies not just to our personal lives but to our professional ones, as well.
 Your employees want to be appreciated for what they do.
 If you take the view that they’re doing what they should be doing and never show any appreciation for team members showing up and doing their job day in and day out, they’ll become more and more disaffected with their position.
 You might even struggle with employee loyalty and longevity, leading to significant amounts of churn.

 Thankfully, there are ways around that.
 You simply need to make your employees feel appreciated.
 How do you do that, though?
 Below, we’ll outline six ways to break out of the transactional mindset and show your team that they matter to your organization.

 Let’s be honest for just a moment.
 When was the last time you walked up to Anne in accounting or John in sales, shook their hand, and gave them a genuine “thank you” for everything they’ve done for the company?
 It’s probably been a while.
 Maybe never.

 Saying thanks has an immediate positive effect.
 It lifts spirits, heartens employees, and encourages people to do more.
 However, you need to show genuine gratitude here.
 Employees can sense false appreciation, and that will just amplify any negative emotions they might be experiencing.

 We get it – work gets busy.
 Projects pile on top of projects, and deadlines are looming for everything.
 However, you can’t let that distract you from the fact that your team is made up of people.
 People have problems.
 They get frustrated, tired, and disillusioned.
 They struggle.